srinathpasupathi/zoho-mcp-server/README.md

 ### For Local Development

 If you'd like to iterate and test your MCP server, you can do so in local development.
-This will require you to create another OAuth App on GitHub:
+This will require you to create another OAuth App in Sentry (Settings => API => Applications):

 - For the Homepage URL, specify `http://localhost:8788`
 - For the Authorization callback URL, specify `http://localhost:8788/callback`